-According to the roadmap, this deliverable will be followed-up by D3.4 Monitoring and Evaluation Scheme (Version 2), which shall be delivered to the case study sites in April 2020.
-Ideally, the second M&E scheme will incorporate feedback and eventual add-ons of case-site specific indicators.
-Furthermore, it is recommended that a discussion will be started on possible target values to be subscribed to the set of indicators in due course.
-A suitable occasion to exchange on first experiences made with the M&E system might be the next Consortium meeting in Lucca, Italy, 15th-17th October, 2019.
-A third version of the M&E scheme is then planned to be put forward as D3.6 Monitoring and Evaluation Scheme (Version 3) by April 2021, wrapping-up the M&E scheme elaboration process and presenting it in its final version.
+The series of deliverables D3.3, D3.4 and the upcoming D3.6 intend to guide the case sites' stakeholder involvement processes towards their targeted goals.
+The upcoming third M&E scheme will incorporate more feedback and potential add-ons of case-site specific indicators.
+By gradually gaining experience in the Living Labs, site owners, facilitators, WP3 and project partners will start working on the set of indicators and target values to be subscribed to the set of indicators.
+A third version of the M&E scheme is planned to be put forward as D3.6 Monitoring and Evaluation Scheme (Version 3), wrapping-up the M&E scheme elaboration process and presenting it in its final version.
+Figure 7 illustrates the timeline and steps to be taken.